by Paul R. Spitzzeri

 A recent interest in the subject has led to the reading of a number of books over the last several years on cosmology, the current one being Before the Big Bang by Brian Clegg, of which about a third remains to be read.
 It was intriguing to read Clegg’s analysis of Hubble’s work at Mount Wilson with respect to the Milky Way not being the whole of the universe and his discovery that the universe was rapidly expanding rather than fixed.

 Hale brought the Yerkes facility’s 60-inch telescope west to Mt.
-Wilson, dubbed a solar observatory because of the emphasis of study of the sun, when the observatory opened in 1904, but added a 100-inch one, the largest in the world for over three decades, in 1917.
+Wilson, dubbed a solar observatory because of the emphasis of study of the sun, when the observatory, established in 1904 and completed four years later, but added a 100-inch one, the largest in the world for over three decades, in 1917.
 Two years later, the use of “solar” was dropped from the name of the observatory and, in 1923, Hale stepped down as director and was replaced by Walter S. Adams.

 As for Hubble, who was born in Missouri in 1889, he was pushed to study a more practical subject at the University of Chicago, so he earned a law degree.
 He managed, though, to take a plethora of astronomy courses as well as to become a Rhodes Scholar at Oxford (where he dressed and talked like a native Brit, affectations he maintained the rest of his life.)